 There has been a University at Cambridge since the foundation of Peterhouse College in 1284.
 Today the colleges - mostly spread along the banks of the sluggish River Cam - are among the most beautiful buildings in England.
 Their chapels and halls, courts and towers attract visitors and students from across the world.
 Tourists are welcome in Cambridge but cars are not - the preferred mode of transport is by foot or bicycle.
 Those coming by road should make use of the efficient Park and Ride scheme which deposits you in Emmanuel Street (CB2 3AP) near the city centre.
 Most places of interest are within easy walking distance from here.

 Most of the colleges are open to visitors, although some now charge for entry.
 Tourists are politely reminded that the colleges are working institutions and to refrain from noise or other behaviour which interferes with study.
-There are times when colleges may be closed, so it is best to check in advance.
-University examination times, in particular, should be avoided.
+There are times when colleges may be closed, especially during University examinations, so it is best to check in advance.
 This guide is limited to places relevant to Christian heritage.
 For other tourist information, a comprehensive city guide and map should be obtained.

 A good place to start is the Round Church (CB2 1UB) in Bridge Street near the centre.
 With its distinctive Norman doorway, the building dates from about 1130, making it at least 100 years older than the earliest colleges.
-It now serves as the base for Cambridge Christian Heritage, which provides a display and audio-visual materials on this theme.
-Guided walks around sites with Christian connections are organised from here.
-The notes below are arranged in the order of a possible walk around the city in a rough clockwise direction, starting from the bus stops in Emmanuel Street.
+It now serves as the base for Cambridge Christian Heritage, which provides a display and audio-visual materials on this theme (see www.christianheritage.org.uk).
+Guided walks are also organised from here .
+The notes below are arranged in the order of a possible walk around the city in a rough clockwise direction, starting from the bus stop in Emmanuel Street.

 St Andrew's Street Baptist Church